 Buenos Aires is the vibrant capital city of Argentina, which makes it the perfect starting point, end, or both, to any trip in Argentina.
 When I arrived in Buenos Aires off the night bus after three months of travelling through Central and South America, I almost felt like I’d been transported back to Europe.
-You really can feel the European colonial influence that has become such an integral part of Argentinian culture, especially in Buenos Aires, from the stunning architecture to the café culture that permeates every corner.
+You really can feel the European colonial influence that has become such an integral part of Argentinian culture, especially in Buenos Aires, from the stunning historic buildings to the café culture that permeates every corner.
 So how do you choose between these wonderful neighbourhoods when deciding where to stay in Buenos Aires?

-Bueno Aires is a big city with many neighbourhoods that are distinct from one another.
+Buenos Aires is a big city with many different neighbourhoods that are distinct from one another.
 Each one has its own personality, advantages and disadvantages, whether you go for the historical San Telmo, the European-influenced Recoleta, or the nightlife scene of Palermo.
 In this article I’ll guide you through each area, based on my experiences of visiting and staying in some of them.
 It is worth noting that I felt remarkably safe in Buenos Aires.
 I’d heard mixed things before I went, but I do believe that most of the danger lies on the outskirts of the city.
 In most of the city’s neighbourhoods I felt much safer than most of the rest of Latin America.

 Best Areas to Stay in Buenos Aires

-Centro (City Centre)
+Centro (City Centre) – The Heart of Buenos Aires

 ➡️ Browse Centro on Booking.com

 San Telmo holds a special place in my heart as Buenos Aires’s oldest neighbourhood.
-Of course, the main draw here is the famous San Telmo market, but here you’re also close to a lot of museums, antique shops, and some of the city’s best Argentinian restaurants.
-San Telmo comes alive on Sundays when Plaza Dorrego transforms into an outdoor market filled with tango dancers and local craft stalls.
+Of course, the main draw here is the famous San Telmo market, but here you’re also close to a lot of museums, antique shops, and some of the city’s best restaurants serving traditional Argentinian cuisine.
+San Telmo comes alive on Sundays when Plaza Dorrego transforms into an outdoor Sunday market filled with tango dancers and local craft markets.
 Here you’ll find a more authentic, less touristy experience whilst still having great access to other central locations.
-It’s perfect for you if you’re interested in Buenos Aires’s cultural heritage and don’t mind a slightly grittier atmosphere.

 ➡️ Browse San Telmo on Booking.com